RESEARCH AND DEVELOPMENT EXPENSES IN THE INDUSTRIAL SECTOR

 Two-year

-The survey on scientific research and experimental development (R&D) related to the research activities carried out by enterprises is conducted annually using the methodologies outlined in the OECD's Manual for the Statistical Surveys on R&D Activities (Frascati Manual), first published in 1964 and revised in 2002.
-This ensures the full international comparability of the results.
-The questionnaire used for the survey is prepared by ISTAT in accordance with the European Union Regulation on Science and Technology (Reg.
-No. 995/2012).
+The survey on scientific research and experimental development (R&D) conducted by businesses is carried out annually using methodologies recommended by the OECD’s Frascati Manual, first published in 1964 and revised in 2002.
+This ensures full international comparability.
+The survey questionnaire is designed by ISTAT according to EU Regulation No. 995/2012 on Science and Technology.

 Undefinable